OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 European Centre for Disease Prevention and Control: http://atlas.ecdc.europa.eu/public/index.aspx

-Follow these steps:
+Follow these steps to process the data from the European Centre for Disease Prevention and Control:

 Comma-separated values (CSV) format were downloaded.
 Between the period 2018 and 2023.
-The following steps need to be follow: 1) Select the Disease, 2) Region (Europe), 3) Diagnosis status (Confirmed and Denied), 4) Animal type (Captive, Domestic, and Wild), 5) Observation date range, 6) Species (if the user want to use), and then finally extract or download in the format you prefer.
+The following steps need to be follow: 1) Select the Disease, 2) Population (All cases), 3) Indicator (Reported cases), 4) Unit (North, East, West, and South), 5) Time, 6) RegionCode (Only Europe), 7) NumValue, and then finally extract or download in the format you prefer.

 Norwegian Veterinary Institute: http://apps.vetinst.no/skrantesykestatistikk/NO/#kasus
 In Norway there were only few cases which are provided them in the R code for the user.